GracefulLillian/web/about.md

 layout: page
 title: About
 ---

-Hey there!
+I've created this place to share my thoughts with you.

 Have questions or suggestions?
-Feel free to [contact me on Twitter](https://twitter.com/GracefulLillian)
+Feel free to [contact me on Twitter](https://twitter.com/GracefulLillian).

+Best,
+Lillian Grace